-Brigitte Hart is an Australian sound artist working across installation and performance.
-Currently based in London, her practice explores relationships between voice(s), objects, histories, and place, often drawing on text, environmental recordings, remnants and vocalisation.
+Brigitte Hart is an Australian sound artist working across installation and performance, currently based in London.
+Her practice explores relationships between voice(s), objects, histories, and place, often drawing on text, environmental recordings, violin, remnants and vocalisation.
 She holds particular interest in exploring the art of small sounds, sounds that can be imagined, and the memory of sound.

 Brigitte has developed installations and performed with Audiograft Festival, CRiSAP (Creative Research into Sound Arts Practice), The Sound Portal, The Tate Modern and Tate Britain as well as The Barbican.
 Brigitte has been the recipient of the Australian Art Start Award as well as the Freedman Foundation Travelling Scholarship.
 This has seen her study and perform at institutions such as The Whitechapel Gallery and The London Contemporary Music Festival with David Toop and Chris Watson (BBC, David Attenborough.)
 Brigitte has also travelled to the Limpopo region of South Africa to take part in a sonic art residency & workshop with experimental artist and ecologist Fransisco Lopez.

-In 2019, Brigitte will be associated with research project Listening Across Disciplines II and exploring the sonic possibilities of 'mudlarking.'
+In 2019, Brigitte will be associated with Arts and Humanities Research Council project Listening Across Disciplines II and exploring the sonic possibilities of 'mudlarking.'

 5:1 (five actions in a monastery, on a hill, on an island in the cyclades),